mmacy/openai-python/README.md

 ## Module-level client

-> [!IMPORTANT]
+!!!
+Important

-> We highly recommend instantiating client instances instead of relying on the global client.
+    We highly recommend instantiating client instances instead of relying on the global client.

 We also expose a global client instance that is accessible in a similar fashion to versions prior to v1.